tjservicenow/ServiceNow-ITOM-Developer/README.md

 Here’s a comprehensive breakdown of the ServiceNow interview questions I was asked.
 Trying to collate all answers with explanations, practical examples, and reference links for deeper exploration.

-Explain the discovery process....What are Discovery Phases?
-Which phase do authentication happen?
-What to do when Firewall is discovered as Network Switch?
-What to do when Windows server is discovered as Computer?
-What ports are required for Windows, Linux, Network devices?
-What are pre-requisites for Service Mapping?
-What are different methods used for service mapping?
-What are traversal rules and where are they used?
-How Agent Client Collector Discovery works?
-How do the connection happen?
-Can Agent client collector can be used on more than one instance?
-What's the difference between ACC & Horizontal Discovery?
-What's the difference between UI Policy & Client Script?

 ---

-## 🔍 Discovery Process & Phases

-### What is the Discovery Process?
+# Explain the discovery process....What are Discovery Phases?

 ServiceNow Discovery identifies devices and applications on your network and populates the Configuration Management Database (CMDB) with their details and relationships.

-### 🔄 Discovery Phases
+## 🔄 Discovery Phases
 There are **four main phases**:
 1. **Scanning**: Uses the Shazzam probe to detect active IPs and open ports.
 2. **Classification**: Determines the type of device (e.g., Windows, Linux) based on port responses.